wyne-ybanez/API-stuff/README.md

 Welcome,

-Im using Code Institute's template for this tester Project.
+Im using Code Institute's template and tutorial for this tester Project.
-I will be Accessing API data, retrieving them, I will parse them into JSON if necessary
+I will be Accessing API data, retrieving them, I will parse them into JSON if necessary.

 I will also generate a table that can contain this data using JavaScript.
+The notes in the README are lesson notes and thought processing behind the design and problem solving of this code.

 ### - Problem:
 Problem is films doesn’t have the key ‘name’, it has ‘title’ instead